Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 LUnit exposes a command line interface (CLI) to [enable execution from continuous integration tools](../30_CI%20Integration/CI%20Integration.md).
 LUnit adds an operation to the LabVIEWCLI when installed.
 Please note that LUnit must be installed for the version of LabVIEW called from the CLI.

-## Test Vectors

-The test vector is a test case which implements a test vector in the same format as the NI Unit Test Framework.
-The feature is to be regarded as experimental.